the-turing-way/the-turing-way/book/website/reproducible-research/version-control/vcs-workflow.md

 3. Create a snapshot of the file status (also known as version) at this time.

 This process of creating a snapshot is described differently in different version control software.
-For example, Git describes it as "a commit", a few systems call it "a timepoint" or "a checkpoint", and this is simply referred to as "saving your work" in other cases such as in [Google docs](https://docs.google.com/) or [HackMD](http://hackmd.io/).
+For example, Git describes it as "a commit", a few systems call it "a time-point" or "a checkpoint", and this is simply referred to as "saving your work" in other cases such as in [Google docs](https://docs.google.com/) or [HackMD](http://hackmd.io/).

 As you keep saving your work by adding changes, you make more and more snapshots.
 You can think of these as saving versions of these files while documenting their history.